python-parsy/parsy/docs/tutorial.rst

 So we need first to match the 4 digit year at the beginning.

-There are various ways we can do this, but a regex works nicely, and :func:`regex` is a builtin primitive of the parsy library:
+There are various ways we can do this, but a regex works nicely, and :func:`regex` is a built-in primitive of the parsy library:

 .. code-block:: python